mvhutz/rebater/docs/schema.md

 ### Literal

-The `<literal>` tag discards the input it is given, and returns the value inside of it.
+The `<literal>` tag discards the input it is given, and returns the value inside it.

 | Attribute | Value | Description |
 |-|-|-|